datastax/spark-cassandra-connector/doc/16_partitioning.md

 ### Caveats
-The partitioning mechanism is very sensitive to the underlying C* tables partitioning so this is not a generic solution to all joins and groupBys.
+The partitioning mechanism is very sensitive to the underlying Cassandra tables partitioning so this is not a generic solution to all joins and groupBys.
 In addition it is important to note

 `applyPartitionerFrom` will copy the partitioning exactly from the host RDD to the target.